Approved by the Compliance Committees: October 12, 2021

 - Promote accountability of senior management.
 This includes evaluating whether senior management (i) has clearly articulated the Companies’ ethical standards and demonstrated rigorous adherence through their words and actions; (ii) has empowered and positioned compliance personnel to act with adequate authority and stature; and (iii) has fostered a culture of compliance at the Companies.

 The Compliance Committees shall have the resources and authority appropriate to discharge their duties and responsibilities.
-The Compliance Committees shall also have authority to obtain advice and assistance from internal or external legal, accounting or other advisors.
+The Compliance Committees shall also have authority to obtain advice and assistance from internal or external legal, audit, accounting or other advisors.

 Assessment of Performance